Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 ---------------------------------------

-Visit the [SDAccel Developer Zone](https://www.xilinx.com/products/design-tools/software-zone/sdaccel.html) for more information about FPGA acceleration
+Visit the [SDAccel Developer Zone](https://www.xilinx.com/products/design-tools/software-zone/sdaccel.html) for more information about FPGA acceleration.